jaychempan/ETS/README.md

 # ETS
-[CVPRW'25] Official Code for “Enhance Then Search: An Augmentation-Search Strategy for Cross-Domain Few-Shot Object Detection”
+[CVPRW'25] Official Code for “Enhance Then Search: An Augmentation-Search Strategy with Foundation Models for Cross-Domain Few-Shot Object Detection”